 Rock Band was developed by Harmonix, the team behind the first two games in the Guitar Hero series.
 There have been four games in the series.
 Rock Band 4 is compatible with Playstation 4 and Xbox One.

 Similar to Guitar Hero, players can simulate playing rock songs through the use of instrument-shaped controllers.
 This series introduced multi-instrument functionality, and players could play on the lead or bass guitar, drums, and sing through a USB microphone.
 For guitar players, the gameplay is almost identical to that in Guitar Hero.

 First released in 2005, Guitar Hero is a series of 25 video games that help players learn how to play the lead, bass, and rhythm guitar.
 This is done by using a guitar-shaped controller, which helps simulate the feeling of an actual instrument, in order to learn to play a wide variety of rock songs.

 Guitar Hero Live is the most recent release, which is compatible with PS4, Xbox One, PS3, Xbox 360, WiiU, and through Phone apps.

 During the playing of the game, players match notes to colored fret buttons on the controller.
 This allows them to ‘strum’ the controller in time to the music, which allows them to score points.
 The more points they score, the more they keep the virtual audience excited during gameplay.

 With a variety of guitar games available today, players and musicians alike are spoiled for choice.
-These games are not only fun to play, they also make learning the guitar easier and much more fun as compared to simply memorizing theory and techniques.
+These games are not only fun to play, but they also make learning the guitar easier and much more fun as compared to simply memorizing theory and techniques.